 Trying to be perfect all the time is only going to hurt you, which is why you should be happy about any progress you make instead of berating yourself for not being as focused on your writing as you’d like.

 Listen, it’s hard.
 Even people without ADHD can struggle with writing so you’re definitely not alone.
 Being hard on yourself because your brain is wired differently does not help you one bit, but what does help is giving yourself some grace and staying curious about what does work for you.
-If you wrote nothing but one sentence today, I am still proud of you.
+If you wrote nothing but one sentence today, I’m still proud of you.

 ADHD writing tips for editing your novel